Paradores Spain - Spanish Paradors - Parador hotels

 Guests' Comments

-Comment posted by Anthony Smith
+Comment posted by John Smith

-Comment posted by S. K.
+Comment posted by Faustino Gomez

-The Parador hotel of Zamora in a fifteenth century renaissance Palace.
+The Parador® hotel of Zamora in a fifteenth century renaissance Palace.